Brainy Birds: America’s Smartest Bird Species

-Bird Intelligence: Recognizing Faces
+Smartest Birds: Recognizing Faces

 This behavior has been reported anecdotally in other species as well, including robins.
 Further research could well reveal that still other kinds of birds have this ability to recognize not just a threatening species but a particular human or other potential predator—undeniably a sign of sophisticated intelligence.

 Speaking of mockingbirds, they’re astonishing in their ability to learn and mimic foreign noises.
 They get their name, of course, from the ease with which they can deliver the songs of shrikes, blackbirds, orioles, killdeer, jays, hawks and even frogs.
 Other smart birds are almost as versatile.
 Steller’s jays mimic many wild birds, as well as chickens, squirrels, cats and dogs.
 Blue jays expertly imitate red-shouldered hawks.
-European starlings (which, despite their name, are widespread in North America) learn and repeat the songs of eastern wood pewee, killdeer, meadowlarks and many others; they even mimic cellphone ring tones and other urban noises.
+European starlings (which, despite their name, are widespread in North America) learn and repeat the songs of eastern wood pewee, killdeer, meadowlarks and many others.
+They even mimic cellphone ring tones and other urban noises.
 In captivity, the exceptionally intelligent raven has been taught to mimic human words.
 Move over, Polly!

 Smartest Birds: Solving Problems